On the stationary distribution of reflected Brownian motion in a non-convex wedge: The general asymmetric case

 For all $q\in(-\infty,q_1]$, Equations \eqref{eq:sys3} and \eqref{eq:sys4} yield the linear system

 which in turn gives

 where

-Now, by using the continuity of the left-hand side of the system \eqref{eq:mn} when $q$ traverses the cut $(-\infty,q_1]$, we can set a two-dimensional homogeneous Hilbert-boundary value problem for the vector $[\ell_1,\ell_2]$.
+Now, by using the continuity of the left-hand side of the system \eqref{eq:mn} when $q$ traverses the cut $(-\infty,q_1]$, we can set a two-dimensional homogeneous Hilbert boundary value problem for the vector $[\ell_1,\ell_2]$.
 More precisely, we first deduce from \eqref{eq:mn} the two following relations, which hold for all $q\in(-\infty,q_1]$:

 and

 Introducing the vector $L(q)\egaldef [\ell_1(P_1^u(q)), \ell_2(P_1^v(q))]$ and the $2\times2$-matrix

 with